joshpinto6/GodotMage/README.md

 If you find an issue with one of our tutorials or project sources, you can report it in the [Issues tab](https://github.com/joshpinto6/GodotMage/Issues) of the [Github repository](https://github.com/joshpinto6/GodotMage).
 Please select what type of issue you've found, describe the steps to reproduce, and provide the information prompted in your selected issue template.

 ### Documentation and Support 📚
-If you have questions about a tutorial or blog posts, or want to leave a comment or your thoughts, many posts have a [comments section](https://giscus.app/) attached.
-To leave a comment, simple click the **Sign in with Github** button which will redirect you to a new tab where you can sign in.
+If you have questions about a tutorial or blog post or want to leave a comment or your thoughts, many posts have a [comments section](https://giscus.app/) attached.
+To leave a comment, simply click the **Sign in with Github** button which will redirect you to a new tab where you can sign in.
 After authenticating, you can now post comments and reactions on blog posts and articles!

 To learn more about how GodotMage comments work, read [this section](#giscus-comments-and-forums-).